 Messrs.
-Glaske and Byrne served on the ETE Compensation Committee during 2010.
-During 2010, none of the members of the committee was an officer or employee of ETE or any of its subsidiaries or served as an officer of any company with respect to which any of its executive officers served on such company's board of directors.
-In addition, neither Mr. Glaske nor Mr. Byrne are former employees of ETE or any of its subsidiaries.
+Grimm, Byrne and Davis served on the Compensation Committee during 2010.
+During 2010, none of the members of the committee was an officer or employee of us or any of our subsidiaries or served as an officer of any company with respect to which any of our executive officers served on such company's board of directors.
+In addition, neither Mr. Grimm nor Mr. Byrne are former employees of ours or any of our subsidiaries.
+Mr. Davis is associated with business entities with which we have relationships.
+See "Item 13.
+Certain Relationships and Related Transactions, and Director Independence."